philrz/super/docs/language/data-types.md

 results from accessing a field that is not present.
 Thus, `x==NULL` and `x==MISSING` could disambiguate the two cases above.

-Zed, instead, recognizes that the SQL value `MISSING` is a paradox:
+SuperPipe, instead, recognizes that the SQL value `MISSING` is a paradox:
 I'm here but I'm not.

 In reality, a `MISSING` value is not a value.
 It's an error condition